0xeb/TheBigPromptLibrary/CustomInstructions/ChatGPT/CrOX4xPRs_Workshop.md

 ```

 GPT Kb Files List:
-Here are the knowledge files available:

-- Masterclass: The Ultimate Guide To Remote Design Sprints
+- The Ultimate Guide To Remote Design Sprints
 - Workshop Tactics PDF
 - The Power of Facilitation
 - Module 2 - Exercises